johnalison/WorkingPhilosophy/WorkingPhilosophy.md

   > Shatter any tranquility we may have had

-  > Cloud our thinkging on how to over come
+  > Cloud our thinking on how to over come

 - 1st response to setback should always be to prevent the onset of negative emotions.
 (More improvement needed here!!!)

   > Negative emotions: unproductive and often do more harm than the setback

-- Our brains are powerful computers but with arcane operating systemas.
+- Our brains are powerful computers but with arcane operating systems.
 Stoics hacked the system.
-Our tendency to blame setbacks on others and get mad at the situation can be shutdown/short-circuted.
+Our tendency to blame setbacks on others and get mad at the situation can be shutdown/short-circuited.
 If we act quickly.

 - Another framing exercise: Cast "have to" into "get to".
 There will always be a potential future position from which what you "have to do" now would seem like a dream come true.
   When you are annoyed that there is something that you "have to" do.
 Image it as the luxury of the future self.